andrewistiny/functions-scavenger-hunt/README.md

 To complete the second part, fulfill the following requirements:
 1. View the project in your browser.
 2. Look in your console.log.
-3. Match the resulting number from each number to the letter of the alphabet as indicated in the above picture.
+3. Match the resulting number from each function to the letter of the alphabet as indicated in the above picture.
 4. Find the objects and give them to the instructor!

 ### Resources